nlfiedler/zorigami/NOTES.md

 recent records.
 If there are conflicts (which seems unlikely given the pack would have to have the exact same chunks) resolve by keeping the pack record that has the most recent `upload_time`.

+### Database Snapshots

+Database files are copied to an off-line archive using RocksDB functionality, then that directory structure is compressed into a 7z archive and uploaded to the pack store in the special bucket.

 ### Procedure